 This is just a summary only.
 Always read the Product Disclosure Statement for full terms, conditions, limits and exclusions that apply.

-Get a quote online today with Everyday Car Insurance and enjoy 10% off an in-store Woolworths shop every month.°
+As an Everyday Car Insurance, get 10% off an in-store Woolworths shop every month.°

 bruce